 Fin AI Agent charges $0.99 per resolved outcome on top of seat costs.
 Add-ons include Copilot unlimited usage ($29/agent/month on annual), the Pro add-on for AI Insights ($99/month for up to 1,000 conversations), and Proactive Support Plus ($99/month).
 Usage-based charges for email, SMS, WhatsApp, and phone are billed separately.

 The costs compound.
 A growing team on the Advanced plan with Copilot, the Pro add-on, and meaningful Fin volume will spend considerably more than the base seat price suggests.
-Reviewers on Capterra and G2 consistently cite pricing as a top complaint, particularly as add-ons accumulate.
+Reviewers on Capterra and G2 consistently cite pricing as a top concern, particularly as add-ons accumulate.

+Sprinklr operates on custom enterprise quotes with no published pricing.
+All fees are defined in individually executed Order Forms.
 The contract terms are rigid: no termination for convenience, and if the customer breaches, they owe all fees through the remainder of the committed term.
 Active Data Retention, Sandbox environments, professional services, and managed services are separately contracted add-ons.
-Implementation services are priced via Statement of Work.

 For mid-market companies, the pricing comparison makes itself: Intercom is accessible; Sprinklr requires an enterprise procurement process.
 For large enterprises replacing multiple point solutions, Sprinklr's combined pricing may reduce total vendor costs even at a higher absolute price point.